-The Cursor
+The Caret/Cursor

-A cursor is displayed in the Hex Editor Window as a vertical, flashing line.
-The cursor indicates the current position for inserting, deleting, or editing data.
-Move the cursor with the mouse by clicking anywhere in the main display with the left mouse button.
-Alternately, the cursor keys can be used to move the cursor (see Editor Keys below).
-When the cursor is in the left or right areas, the byte the cursor is currently over will be highlighted gray in the other area.
+A caret (also called a cursor) is displayed in the Hex Editor Window as a flashing line and the caret indicates the current position for inserting, deleting, or editing data.
+Move the caret with the mouse by clicking anywhere in the main display with the left mouse button.
+Alternately, the arrow keys can be used to move the caret (see Editor Keys below).
+When the editor is in Overwrite mode (see Editing Data below) the caret will be displayed as an underscore line and when the editor is in Insert mode the caret will be displayed as a vertical line.
+When the caret is in the left or right areas, the byte the caret is currently over will be highlighted gray in the other area.
 Switch between areas by pressing the Tab key.
-When the Hex Editor Window is not focused, a vertical gray line, called the shadow cursor, will indicate where the cursor was located.
-When the editor is in Overwrite mode (see Editing Data below) the cursor will be displayed as a thick vertical line and when the editor is in Insert mode the cursor will be displayed as a thin vertical line.
+If the Hex Editor Window is not focused, the caret is drawn partially transparent and this is called the inactive caret.
+Use the Editor Options dialog to control the style and shape of the caret and use the Theme/Color Options dialog to set the color of the caret and inactive caret.